 Although Stonefield Query automatically retrieves the data required for a query from a table, there may be times when you want to script this behavior instead.
 For example, if you want to call a stored procedure or a Web Service, or if the table is a virtual table rather than a real one, you have to tell Stonefield Query how to retrieve the data.

 This script is specific for a table, so its actual name is table.Select, where table is the name of the table.
-The easiest way to create this script is to click the Create 'data access' script link when the table is selected in the TreeView.
+To create this script, click the Create "data access" script link when the table is selected in the TreeView.

 Note that Stonefield Query passes a SQL statement to Select scripts.
-Your code must respect the field names passed in that statement.
-For example, if the user selects a field call CustomerID from the Customers table and CustomerID from your virtual table, the SQL statement passed to your Select script will likely rename the CustomerID field since there can't be two fields in the result set with the same name.
+The field names are unaliased in this statement.
+Your code must respect the field names passed in the statement.
+For example, if the user selects a field called CustomerID from the Customers table and another field also called CustomerID from your virtual table, the SQL statement passed to your Select script will likely rename the CustomerID field since there can't be two fields in the result set with the same name.
 In that case, the SQL statement may be something like:

 select CustomerID as CustomerID_A from MyVirtualTable